sass/sass/spec/at-rules/import.md

   * If `argument` is "plain CSS":

-    * Evaluate its `ImportModifier`s in order and concatenate the results into a single string with `" "` between each one:
+    * Evaluate each of the following within `argument`'s `ImportModifierNoMedia`s or `ImportModifier`s, and concatenate the results into a single string with `" "` between each one:

+      * For an `InterpolatedIdentifier` outside an `ImportMedia`, concatenate the result of evaluating it.

       * For an `ImportFunction`, concatenate:
         * The result of evaluating its `InterpolatedIdentifier`